When will we eat cake? Or even celebrate?

 Is this what I’ve been missing out on?

-It fells AHHH-MAAA-ZINGGG!
+It feels AHHH-MAAA-ZINGGG!

-This entry marks blog number dix-sept and I am soooooo proud of myself.
+This entry marks blog number dix-sept, and I am soooooo proud of myself.
 The number dix-sept is near and dear to me for more reasons than one.
 At the age of dix-sept, I packed my Anne Klein luggage and left the trailer park community I’d lived in for quatre ans.
-Nauseated and nervous I boarded a plane for the very first time and headed west, to Seattle to be exact.
-It was in that city that I experienced life changing events that have shaped the woman I am today.
+Nauseated and nervous, I boarded a plane for the very first time and headed west, to Seattle, to be exact.
+It was in that city that I experienced life-changing events that have shaped the woman I am today.

 Cappuccinos & Consignment has served as more than stickers in my calendar (although my blog stickers are really cute.)
 Blogging has been a therapeutic release when all else around me seems to be spiraling out of control.
 Blogging has also provided me the opportunity to connect with people I have known for years on a much deeper level.

-From this point on I will celebrate my accomplishments, attempts and lessons learned.
-I will celebrate and cherish where I am now professionally and personally.
-From this moment on, I will do my absolute best to not discount my triumphs grande or petit.
-Because every attempt that is made to put me closer to where I want to be deserves cake and/or Clicquot!
+From this point on, I will celebrate my accomplishments, attempts, and lessons learned.
+I will celebrate and cherish where I am now, professionally and personally.
+From this moment on, I will do my absolute best to not discount my triumphs grande or petit because every attempt that is made to put me closer to where I want to be deserves cake and/or Clicquot!

 Do you feel like you’re never done?
 As if you can never take a moment and congratulate yourself because it is time to move on to the next?